Biology (MS)

 The Department of Biology offers master's degrees with programs of study tailored to the needs and interests of a diverse student population.
 Students may enroll on a full or part-time basis.
 The Department of Biology offers both thesis and non-thesis options.
 The thesis option is generally chosen by students with career goals which include a research emphasis.
 Students choosing this option take coursework and carry out an intensive independent research project under the supervision of a member of the Graduate Faculty, culminating in a written thesis based upon the research project.
 The non-thesis option is usually chosen by those who wish to advance their knowledge of biology but are not sure of a specific career goal or do not anticipate a research emphasis in their future.

-Undergraduate students interested in the program's accelerated options should visit the catalog pages for the BA in Biology or the BS in Biology for more information.
+Undergraduate students interested in the program's accelerated options for the MS degree should visit the catalog pages for the BA in Biology or the BS in Biology for more information.

 Admission Requirements